netfrei/forcube/docs/concept/smalldisciplines-en.md

 [^5]: See https://www.kleinefaecher.de/kartierung/arbeitsstelle-kleine-faecher.html.

 These working methods concern not only the collaborative work undertaken between several small and/or medium disciplines, but also the teaching and supervision of young researchers.
-Given the breadth of topics and the variety of methods, many of the research questions and topics covered in the small disciplines can often only be  adequately addressed by interdisciplinary collaboration: innovations are typically achieved through cross-disciplinary and cross-cultural work in transnational exchanges .
+Given the breadth of topics and the variety of methods, many of the research questions and topics covered in the small disciplines can often only be  adequately addressed by interdisciplinary collaboration: innovations are typically achieved through cross-disciplinary and cross-cultural work in transnational exchanges.
 The provision of digital networking, the exchange of research data and a powerful and user-friendly infrastructure to help realise and expand these goals in the future are thus of huge importance.

 **The small disciplines: formal criteria**